NStefan002/donut.nvim/README.md

 Donut.nvim is the Neovim screensaver that spawns a spinning donut in each opened Neovim window.

+> [!NOTE]
+>
-**Note:** donut.nvim does not change any of the buffers, it just creates new buffers on top of existing ones and after you press any key it restores your buffers.
+> donut.nvim does not change any of the buffers, it just creates new buffers on top of existing ones and after you press any key it restores your buffers.

 ## 📺 Showcase